E2 Series Shinkansen: Special liveries

 To celebrate 150 years of rail transport in Japan, JR East announced plans in 2022 to repaint a set into a livery similar to that of the 200 series when they first entered service in 1982.
 The special livery was painted on set J66 and introduced on 8 June 2022.
-Set J66 was retired on 15 March 2024, a day before the start of the revised timetable on 16 March 2024.
+Set J66 was withdrawn on 15 March 2024, a day before the start of the revised timetable on 16 March 2024.
+J66 was later shipped to Hakodate in Hokkaido in April 2025, where it was rebuilt into a test train and renumbered as H66.

 To celebrate the 40th anniversary of the Tokyo Disney Resort, set J69 was wrapped with a Disney-themed wrap, featuring artworks of Disney characters.
 Set J69 with the special wrap, nicknamed the Magical Dream Shinkansen, was introduced on 22 December 2023.